poirier/cheat/vue.rst

 Reactivity
 ----------

-I think I'm getting myself confused with two different things that I'm lumping together as "reactivity":
+I get myself confused with two different things that I'm lumping together as "reactivity":

 1) Vue "knowing" when a piece of data changes so it can take action.